 My physical eyes will receive the truth I see on those pages of Scripture.
 My physical ears will hear His Name proclaimed.
 Then, as I believe what I see and hear, my spiritual eyes, my spiritual ears, will receive that truth and be enlightened, be opened.

 When I know Him, when I see Him through the eyes of the spirit, the joy will come.
 When I keep my eyes on Him in faith, the joy will remain.
 That’s because nothing is more beautiful, grand, glorious, and good than my Savior Jesus Christ.

 Joy is a natural outspringing of exhilarating, energizing emotion, arising as a response to a sensory experience [this time a sensory experience in the realm of the spirit] that overwhelms the spirit with its beauty, grandeur, glory, goodness.

 Some may be concerned that I’m advocating an emotion-based, experience-based Christianity.
-So I’ll seek to address that in the next post.
+So I’ll seek to address that in the next article.